 Everyone scrambles to get ready as the alien bursts into the room.
 They successfully ignite the kerosene and set the Thing on fire, but the creature escapes back outside using the snow to douse the flames.
 Scotty, wanting to take a picture of the monster, fails to do so when he trips over a nearby bunk.
 Regrouping the men decide to repeat the attack, only this time using a lot more kerosene.
 However, the method proves to be more dangerous.

 The creature shows its intelligence by cutting the oil flow to the heating system.
 Hendry believes the creature is trying to set its own trap.
 Anyone who attempts to repair the oil line will be ambushed and killed.
 Hendry thinks if this fails the creature will next attack the power generators.
 One of the other scientists recommends a safer trap using electricity from wires strung from the rafters of the camp's main tunnel & a grating placed beneath the floor.

 Frantic preparations ensure as the men build barricades to force the creature to approach from a specific direction.
 Almost as soon as they are finished one of the men reports movement near his barricade.
 The creature moves off and then begins attacking in the direction needed to trigger the trap.

 Suddenly the lights go out and Nikki screams that Carrington has cut the power, Carrington is quickly overpowered and the all important power is restored.

 A little later, the men are gathered and going over what's been accomplished.
-Carrington is alive but injured.
+Carrington is alive and only mildly injured.
 The men report that all Carrington's notes have been destroyed along with the alien arm and all the seedlings.

 With things settling down Nikki corners Hendry and discusses the possibility of taking their friendship a step further and would he consider settling down.
 He seems to suggest he might and they go to a corner to discuss their future.